tytydraco/yessleep/out/I_think_I_might_have_let_something_into_the_house.md

 Eventually—and reluctantly—I gave in, and got up to see what it was.
 I had to do a double take when I got to the sliding glass door.
 Jumping at the door, trying to get in, was Cooper.
 At first, I thought it was another dog that just so happened to look exactly like Cooper, who I had let inside when I first got back to the house, and was sitting in the living room, still as a statue.
 But the dog that was outside looked *exactly* like Cooper.
-It had to be Cooper; his mannerisms were the same, and he was energetically jumping at the door, desperate for me to let him inside.
+It had to be Cooper; his mannerisms were the same, and he was energetically jumping at the door, desperate for me to open it.
 And so I did.